-The Education Policy Institute has published a new paper analysing the government’s claim that “there are now 1.9 million more children in good or outstanding schools than there were in 2010”.
+This paper from the Education Policy Institute analyses the government’s claim that “there are now 1.9 million more children in good or outstanding schools than there were in 2010”.

 Authored by Jon Andrews, Director for School System and Performance and Deputy Head of Research at EPI, the analysis concludes that the figure does not accurately represent the level of improvement in school standards over this period.